Odie8683/one-rom/docs/ROMS-GLORIOUS-ROMS.md

 There are dedicated 2513 replacements available, as well as adapter boards to take 2316/2716 ROMs (which One ROM could emulate).

 NEVER connect a One ROM directly into a 2513 ROM socket - you will damage the One ROM.

+# Reading One ROM in an EPROM Programmer

+This is a risky thing to do.
+EPROM programmers by design apply higher voltages than 5V to some of the chip's pins, even when reading.
+Those higher voltages can irreparably damage a One ROM.

+You _might_ be able to safely read a One ROM by disabling pin checking and ID checking before reading in an EPROM programmer, but it may still damage One ROM.

+**NEVER** attempt to program One ROM via an EPROM programmer.
+You will damage it.
+Use USB and the Web/CLI/Studio tools instead.